If you have a problem with glue coming up between vinyl tiles when you lay them, I have a couple of solutions.

 Even if you do everything right, it’s still possible for glue to come up between the tiles anyway.
 I’ve even seen it happen without using extra adhesive.
 And prevention isn’t much good if it’s already happened to you anyway.
 So what then?

-After you do that, you’ll have a nice looking new floor that didn’t cost a lot.
+After you clean up the glue, you’ll have a nice looking new floor that didn’t cost a lot.
 That’s the whole idea with peel and stick vinyl, after all.

 More vinyl tile tips